A History of Elysian Park’s Victory Memorial Grove

 Mrs. Mary Stilson, who spearheaded the efforts to establish Victory Memorial Grove and donated land at the grove’s entrance.

-Mary Stilson was a mover and shaker in early 20th century Los Angeles.
-She was heavily involved in real estate after her husband had died with massive land holdings in 1888.
-Along with her son, they developed many areas around modern central Los Angeles, including Angeleno Heights.
+Mary Stilson was a mover and shaker in early twentieth century Los Angeles.
+She became deeply involved in real estate after her husband died with massive land holdings in 1888.
+Along with her son, she developed many areas around what is today central Los Angeles, including Angelino Heights.

-Stilson also was into civic organizations, including Daughters of the American Revolution (DAR).
-She had earlier been State Regent and was still a well-placed member.
-In March of 1920, the State officers decided they wished to honor the "memory of those who had served in the World War from the families of the state organization."
-They especially sought to recognize those that gave their lives in the cause.
+Stilson was also active in civic organizations, including Daughters of the American Revolution (DAR).
+She had earlier been State Regent and was still a well-placed member in the years following the war.
+In March of 1920, the DAR state officers decided they wished to honor the "memory of those who had served in the World War from the families of the state organization."
+DAR especially sought to recognize those who gave their lives to the cause.
 Women from the southern part of the state formed a committee to take on the mission to bring this project to fruition.
-Four local LA area chapters took the lead in raising money and getting a plaque made.
-Though the committee was SoCal in origin, the entire State's membership was represented.
-Given some of the relatives who perished in the war lived in other states, it was destined to not just be a State monument, but in some ways something of a national, or even international one (a British Naval Surgeon who lost his life at sea had a sister in the organization and was also included).
+Four local L.A.-area chapters took the lead in raising money and getting a plaque made.
+Though the committee was based in Southern California, the entire state's membership was represented.
+Given that some of the relatives who perished in the war lived in other states, it was destined to not just be a state monument, but a national or even international one.
+(A British Naval Surgeon who lost his life at sea had a sister in the organization and was included.)

 At a late July meeting of the Park Commissioners, William Bowen exploded, "We were bamboozled when we had that site 'wished' on us by the Examiner," and felt "like apologizing to the City Council."
 Mrs. Sloan-Orcutt retorted: "It was a perfectly good site, only we found out that we could not buy a lot for an entrance so we could get into the park...we are going to dedicate the new one next Monday afternoon at 3 o'clock too."

 And so they did.
-On August 2nd, 1920 the current Victory Memorial Grove (Stilson's land formed the entryway to the grove) was established with the planting of three oaks.
-One by Mayor "Pinkie" Snyder in honor of his son Captain Ross Snyder, one by Mr. Otterman Stevens for his wife Elizabeth Stevens (creator of the Red Cross salvage system to raise money for the war effort) and one by Lieutenant Burton Fitts on behalf of The American Legion in honor of all those who lost their lives in the World War.
+On August 2, 1920, the current Victory Memorial Grove was established with the planting of three oak trees.
+Stilson’s land formed the entryway to the grove.
+One tree was planted by Mayor “Pinkie” Snyder in honor of his son, Captain Ross Snyder; another by Mr. Otheman Stevens for his wife, Elizabeth Stevens, who created the Red Cross salvage system to raise money for the war effort; and a third by Lieutenant Buron Fitts on behalf of the American Legion, in honor of all those who lost their lives in the war.

 A Space to Pay Respects